Iona Abbey Capital Appeal news

 2018 Camas team and the 70th anniversary of Camas

-Camas is now fully staffed for the 2018 season: Darragh Keenaghan joins as Camas Coordinator at the beginning of March; Rhyddian Knight/Laura Gamwell will be sharing the Gardener role; Hannah Blythe returns as a member of the Resident Team; Barry McLaughlin also returns as a member of the Resident Team; Sarah Price is a new member of the Resident Team – staff photo to follow.
+Camas is now fully staffed for the 2018 season: Darragh Keenaghan joins as Camas Coordinator at the beginning of March; Rhyddian Knight/Laura Gamwell will be sharing the Gardener role; Hannah Blythe returns as a member of the Resident Team; Barry McLaughlin also returns as a Resident Team member; Sarah Price is a new member of the Resident Team – staff photo to follow.

 Wishing you all a wonderful season.

 And just a reminder – 2018 marks the 70th anniversary of Camas!
-To help celebrate, why not get to Camas for one of the wonderful Open Weeks below?
+To help celebrate, why not get on up to Camas for one of the wonderful Open Weeks below?
 See you there!